 In addition to other websites, a list of outside scholarships is provided on the Office of Student Financial Services website.

 Military students are an important part of the student body at SCS.
 To assist these students in financing their education, Georgetown is a participant in the Post-9/11 GI Bill® Yellow Ribbon Program, which provides additional student funding of up to $20,000 per year to eligible military students in SCS’s undergraduate and graduate programs and is matched by the Department of Veterans Affairs.
 In addition, Georgetown is a University Partner for the Tillman Scholars program, which funds recipients’ tuition, books, fees, and living expenses for students enrolled full-time.
 The scholarship is open to active-duty service members, veterans, and military spouses.

 More information about veteran education benefits and scholarship opportunities for military students can be found on the Veterans Office website.

 Employee Tuition Reimbursements

 To be eligible for Federal Student Aid, a student must be enrolled at least half-time, as defined by the University Registrar.
-Students who are admitted non-degree/provisionally to SCS are not eligible for Federal Student Aid, but they may be eligible for private educational loans.
-When a provisional student transitions to a degree-seeking status, the student may then be eligible for federal student loans.

 The FAFSA form may be required when applying for grants or loans offered by states and the District of Columbia, including the DC Tuition Assistance Grant (DCTAG).